 What is it!?

 ConLog() provides a customized console logging utility for Node.js and browsers console.
-Instead of relying only on console.log
+Instead of relying only on console.log, console.error, etc., it adds a configurable, global logging system with colored outputs, structured types, and some convenience features like webhook notifications.

 The main idea